thibautbenjamin/catt/README.md

 ```
 op { [NUMBERS] } (TERM)
 ```
-where the numbers indicates in which direction one is taking the opposite.
+where the numbers indicate in which dimensions one is taking the opposite.
 For instance, consider the folloiwng example:
 ```
 let opwhiskl (x : *) (y : *) (z : *) (f : x -> y) (f' : x -> y) (a : f -> f') (g : y -> z)
     = op { 1 } (whiskl g a)